Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 • FAIR relies mainly on probability; although these probabilities are not baseless, they are not entirely accurate because of the different nature of cyber-attacks and their damage.

-How Can a Company Prepare for a FAIR Risk Assessment?
+Preparing for a FAIR Risk Assessment

 Before a FAIR risk assessment, you must know the different types of risks.
 Different risks have different associated outcomes and consequences.
 You should be aware of the following risks while using this framework.